ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 General Request, Reply, Notify and Result Formation Rules
 =========================================================

+Open Peer has four types of messages:
+  * request - the request types requires a "result" as a response to the request whose ID matches the request.
+  * result - a result is in response to a request whose ID must match the request
+  * reply - this is a special case "reply" to a request during the find where the finder returns an immediate result to the request but each peer location can give its own reply with the same ID as the request subsequently
+  * notify - this is a special type of request whose result is ignored and not required (and no response is presumed to occur with a notify type)

 All request types and results use a simplified JSON format.
 The messages are sent either over HTTPS/TLS/MLS/Message or over RUDP/UDP or SCP protocols.
 Alternative protocols are acceptable so long as they maintain the integrity and public/private key aspects of these protocols.

-Every request type must include an ID and a method being invoked.
-Every result message must mirror the request type's ID and include an epoch (whereas the epoch is optional on request types).
+Every request must include the federated domain which the request is being processed and the application ID associated with the request (the result/reply should use the application ID of the original request).
+Every request type must include an ID and a handler service and method being invoked (to assist with message handling, processing and routing).
+The ID must be cryptographically strong and random thus checks to see which data channel the response comes on is not required.
+Every result message must mirror the request type's ID and include a timestamp to assist with detecting network time problems (whereas the timestamp is optional on request types).

 Even though all requests/responses are written in human readable form in this document, all requests/responses are sent on the wire in their Open Peer canonical form using the algorithm for the canonicalization of JSON signatures as specified in this document.
 This allows any clients or servers receive JSON requests that have non-compliant JSON parsers/generators to be able to easily validate signatures even if they cannot convert from raw JSON to canonical JSON easily.
 Further, this ensures the wire format is optimal on the wire since the canonical form is fairly compact (although if compression is applied in a higher layer then the wire savings might become moot).